Effective workplace assessment

 Effective workplace assessment in adult social care

 There are a variety of skills assessment practices across adult social care employers.
-Managers need to assure themselves of the quality of their assessment processes in order to ensure that workers are competent and quality care is provided.
+Managers need to ensure the quality of their assessment processes in order to ensure that workers are competent and quality care is provided.

 Why assess your workers?